 The Departments are concerned about the potential economic impact of botnets and the problems they cause to computer systems, businesses, and consumers.
 To address these problems, it is necessary to stop botnets from propagating and to remove or mitigate the malicious software (malware) where installed.
 Companies and consumers may be able to voluntarily address some of these issues, but to fully address the problem, they will need to work together to clean and better protect computers.
 This will require voluntary efforts on many fronts, including better standards and procedures to secure systems.

 One strategy that security experts suggest has been successful in stemming the tide of botnets has been for private sector entities to voluntarily and timely detect and notify end-users that their machines have been infected.
 This voluntary notification has mostly, though not always, come from the user's Internet Service Provider (ISP), which has contact information for the end-user and a pre-existing relationship.
 Once a service provider has detected a likely end-user security problem, it can inform the Internet user of the steps the user can take to address the problem.
 For example, last year in Australia, the Internet Industry Association in conjunction with the Minister for Broadband, Communications and the Digital Economy launched a voluntary code of practice for Australian ISPs to ensure consistent notification and remediation of consumer computer problems created by botnets.
-Once notified of a botnet infection, the consumer is sent to a website with information to help clean up his or her computer.
+Once notified of a botnet infection, the consumer is sent to a website with information to help clean up his or her Start Printed Page 58468computer.
 Germany and Japan have begun similar efforts.
 Several U.S. companies seem to be engaged in similar types of practices, though without a code of conduct in place, and standards organizations have been discussing standards for botnet detection.
 Last December the Federal Communication Commission's (FCC's) Communications Security, Reliability and Interoperability Council (CSRIC) Working Group (WG) 8 recommended 24 Best Practices to address botnet protection for end-users as well as for the network.
 The Best Practices cover several areas including prevention, detection, notification and mitigation, and identified means to address externalities such as privacy concerns.
 The Best Practices identified are primarily for use by ISPs that provide direct service to end-users on residential broadband networks.
 However, they may apply to other end-users and networks as well.
 The Internet Engineering Task Force also has developed a draft “Recommendation for the Remediation of Bots in ISP Networks.”

-Incentives and Voluntary Approaches Back to Top
+Incentives and Voluntary Approaches

 To promote voluntary best practices in botnet detection, notification and mitigation, one suggestion has been to provide companies that take action with certain types of liability protection in order to foster greater marketplace certainty.
 Another suggestion is to encourage ISPs to send consumer support queries to a centralized consumer resource center that could be supported by a wide number of players.
 Such a resource center could reduce the burden on corporate customer support centers by pooling resources.
 The center could aid consumers by, for example, providing certain no-cost means of support, as well as information on other means for expedited support.
 This center could also be used to facilitate information sharing and research that could lead to better botnet detection.
 Moreover, as a “condition of sponsorship” private sector entities could be required to adopt an agreed upon set of practices.